Samih Darwazah

-Samih Darwazah (سميح دروزة, 1930 – 15 May 2015) was the founder of Hikma Pharmaceuticals, Jordan's largest pharmaceutical business, the Jordanian Minister of Energy and Mineral Resources from 1995 to 1996, and later a senator in the Jordanian parliament.
+Samih Darwazah (سميح دروزة, 1930 – 15 May 2015) was a Jordanian politician, businessman, and founder of Hikma Pharmaceuticals, Jordan's largest pharmaceutical company.
+He served as Jordan's Minister of Energy and Mineral Resources from 1995 to 1996 and later as a senator in the Jordanian parliament.

 Early life

 Samih Darwazah was born in Nablus.
 His father was a tea merchant.

 At the age of 10, he became the youngest child to attend the Arab College of Jerusalem.

 He studied for a master's degree at the American University of Beirut, Darwazah received a master's degree from the St. Louis College of Pharmacy, Missouri, which he attended on a Fulbright scholarship.
 In 2010, he was awarded an honorary doctorate from the college.

 Career

 Darwazah worked for Eli Lilly from 1964 to 1976, before establishing Hikma Pharmaceuticals in 1978.
 Between 1995 and 1996, he served as Minister of Energy and Mineral Resources to the Government of Jordan.
 He also founded the Jordan Trade Association and was a member of the Advisory Economic Council to the King of Jordan.
 In 2007, Darwazah was named the Ernst & Young Middle East Entrepreneur of the Year.
 He was named chairman of Capital Bank in Jordan in 2009.

 He founded Hikma in 1978 in Amman, Jordan.
 His children joined the business in its early days.
 The company expanded outside the MENA region, establishing operations in Europe and the US, and was the first Arab company to export pharmaceutical products to the U.S. in 1996.
 In March 2015, it entered the FTSE 100 index.